Utility-scale solar farm

 Right now I am building a personal product operating system in AI, inspired by Carl Vellotti's Claude Code for PMs course and Aakash Gupta's PM OS work.
 The goal is to create something I can roll out to a product and design team that fits our specific tools and workflows, rather than bolting generic AI onto existing processes and hoping for the best.

-My working philosophy is that the teams who win with AI will be the ones who pair it with process and discipline, not the ones who move fastest without guardrails.
+My working philosophy is that the teams who win with AI will be the ones who marry open and rapid experimentation with process and discipline.
 Unbridled AI use can produce speed without learning.
-The combination of structured process, rigorous thinking, and AI-powered execution is what leads to better decisions, faster iteration, and ultimately better products.
+The combination of structured process, rigorous thinking, and AI-powered ideation and execution is what leads to better decisions, faster iteration, and ultimately better products.

 • AI adoption strategy for product and design organizations